-DALA shall consider the components of the Centers for Disease Control's Whole School, Whole Community, Whole Child (WSCC) model in establishing other school-based activities that promote wellness.

-The goals outlined by the wellness policy will be considered in planning all school-based activities (such as school events, field trips, dances and assemblies).

-DALA will have a local wellness committee composed of families, teachers, administrators, who will plan, implement and improve nutrition and physical activity in the school environment.
+- DALA shall consider the components of the Centers for Disease Control's Whole School, Whole Community, Whole Child (WSCC) model in establishing other school-based activities that promote wellness. - □ The goals outlined by the wellness policy will be considered in planning all school-based activities (such as school events, field trips, dances and assemblies). - DALA will have a local wellness committee composed of families, teachers, administrators, and School Board members, which will plan, implement and improve nutrition and physical activity in the school environment.